danielvoicu136/cstrike_client_binds/README.md

-# Client Clean Binds on default config
+Client Clean Binds on Default Config
 Valve blocked the posibility to execute direct commands to clients.
-But we can still hook commands to bind functionality via APIs or Natives
+So lets hook directly valve commands using APIs or Natives
 - Example for F , X , C , V
 - Open shops
 - Activate ultimate